 Oh, Danish strawberries, how we love you.
 Tasting a local strawberry for the first time can be life-changing: this is what fruit is supposed to taste like!
-We’re lucky that they have a major season here in Denmark.
+We’re lucky that they have a major season in the Danish food calendar.
 It is, sadly, a fairly short-lived season and while snacking on a fresh carton is perhaps our favorite way to celebrate this lovely berry, there are loads of other yummy ways to take advantage.

 Here are two versatile recipes we love: